Different formats can highlight either your work history or your skills.

 - A chronological format highlights your employment history.
 This format can work if you have a solid work history in a particular job or career and you’re planning on looking for a similar position.

 The best resumes are usually a combination of these formats.
 They communicate your strongest qualifications while providing employers with your employment history.
+And without a chronological work history, your resume may be rejected by applicant tracking systems, which are used by many employers.

 In our sample resume, Beth uses a combined chronological/functional format.
 Because she has a strong work history, she can highlight her employment dates.
 But because she is also seeking to advance to a project coordinator position, she uses headings to highlight her skills in key functional areas.
 To see this combined format, view the Professional Experience section of Beth's resume.